mmore500/hstrat/docs/_templates/autosummary/module.rst

    .. autosummary::
    {% for item in members %}
-   {% if item not in all_functions and item not in all_classes and item not in all_exceptions and item not in all_attributes and item not in all_modules and item not in modules %}
+   {% if item not in all_functions and item not in all_classes and item not in all_exceptions and item not in all_attributes and item not in all_modules and item not in modules and item not in " ".join(modules) and item not in " ".join(all_modules) %}
    {% if not item.startswith("_") %}
       {{ item }}
    {% endif %}